Axel-Barbelanne/jimny-wiki/README.md

+# Home of the SPOTS Jimny Project Wiki

-This repo consists of the wiki for the SPOTS Jimny project.
+This repository serves as the wiki of the SPOTS Jimny project in Gitlab.

-All relevant code is in the corresponding gitlab repository.
-Please contact me at axel.barbelanne@gmail.com for access.
+For any questions on this wiki or on acceses to the SPOTS Jimny gitlab directory, please contact me at axel.barbelanne@gmail.com